“Are you okay?”

 She also recommends

-that I buy a cheap eye patch for my protection since I can’t blink or make
+that I buy an eye patch for my protection since I can’t blink or make tears.
+I

-tears.
-I later find that the elastic hurts the back of my ear, and the patch
+later find that the elastic hurts the back of my ear and the patch itself

-itself protrudes a little and blocks the line of sight in my left eye.
-I suffer
+protrudes a little and blocks the line of sight in my left eye.
+I suffer from

-from an occasional headache, and my vision temporarily blurs as my right eye attempts
+an occasional headache, and my vision blurs as my right eye attempts to focus

 I go home to find a

 the illness is about to strike.
-In retrospect, the dull ache behind my right
+In retrospect, the dull throb behind my right

-ear a day or so before my emergency room visit was one of the first signs.
+ear a day or so before the wedding rehearsal was one of the first signs.

 I was at another

-her on the spaghetti, I caught myself periodically massaging the area behind my
+complimenting her on the spaghetti, I caught myself still massaging the area

 “There’s this weird

-pain behind my ear,” I say to her.
-I brush it off, though, disregarding it as an
+pain behind my ear,” I mentioned to her.
+But I brushed it off as an everyday

-a third cousin and I stood in a Walmart line discussing a quick run to the
+third cousin and I stood in a Walmart line discussing a quick run to our

-local bakery.
-I was chewing gum while thinking about an airy chocolate éclair
+favorite bakery.
+I happened to be chewing gum while thinking about an airy

 After reading up on